AnyLog-co/documentation/training/Session II (Deployment).md

 ## Prerequisites
 Prior to this session, users are required to prepare:
-* 4 machines (physical or virtual) to host the AnyLog nodes, as follows:
+* 4 machines (virtual or physical) to host the AnyLog nodes, as follows:
     - A Linux environment.
     - A minimum of 256MB of RAM.
     - A minimum of 10GB of disk space.